mnelson4/elijah/plugins/eu-cookie-law/readme.txt

 If you think that we should enhance something let us know in the [forum](https://wordpress.org/support/plugin/eu-cookie-law).

+= Javascript Filters =
+Sometimes it could be useful to trigger custom actions on cookie consent, so we added useful filters.

+If you want to play, just download our [sample plugin](https://plugins.svn.wordpress.org/eu-cookie-law/assets/eu-cookie-law-filter.zip) and start coding!

 = Auto block =
 The plugin offers an exclusive function that allows you to block **iframes, embeds, objects and scripts** in posts, pages and widgets.
 This can be activated in the plugin options panel because is disabled by default.